 If you are considering representing yourself in the Supreme Court, this section will give you some information about the support available.

-People who choose to represent themselves do so for two main reasons:
+People who choose to represent themselves do so for three main reasons:

 - They think they can't afford a lawyer